cjavad/hashit/docs/pydoc.md

 ```python
 config(parser)
 ```
-Sets argvs' config and commands
+Sets argvs' config and commands with argparse and returns it for good sake
 <h2 id="hashit.__main__.main_">main_</h2>

 ```python